Administrative Procedure 161

 The Division expects responsible and compassionate treatment of students and employees with a communicable disease and supports information and prevention programs for communicable disease prevention.

-is a disease transmitted by blood or body fluids (HIV, Hepatitis B, etc.)
+is a disease transmitted by blood or body fluids—such as HIV and Hepatitis B

-is when greater than 10 per cent the students and staff are absent due to illness (for example, influenza) or there is a significant increase in the number of staff/students becoming ill due to a specific communicable disease or condition (for example, chickenpox, mumps, etc.)
+is when greater than 10 per cent the students and staff are absent because of illness—for example, influenza—or there is a significant increase in the number of staff or students becoming ill because of a specific communicable disease or condition—for example, chickenpox and mumps.

 is a disease controlled or monitored under the Communicable Disease Regulation, Public Health Act and must be reported to Public Health Officials.